paragonie/paseto/docs/RFC/paseto.md

 The keys in the above table are case-sensitive.

-Implementors SHOULD provide some means to discourage setting invalid/arbitrary data to these reserved claims.
+Implementors **SHOULD** provide some means to discourage setting invalid/arbitrary data to these reserved claims.

 ### Key-ID Support

-Some systems need to support key rotation, but since the payloads of a *local* token are always encrypted, you can't just drop a *kid* claim inside the payload.
+Some systems need to support key rotation, but since the payloads of a *local* token are always encrypted, it is impractical to store the key id in the payload.

 Instead, users should store Key-ID claims (*kid*) in the unencrypted footer.